UN Report Suggests

 Big Water Issues for Many Years to Come

 The UN has indicated that even if humankind immediately and dramatically begins to reduce greenhouse gas emissions, there will still be significant shifts and some major transformations in climates around the globe for decades.
-Forecasted changes include rising sea levels, more intense droughts, floods and extreme storm conditions.
+Changes that have been forecast include rising sea levels, more intense droughts, floods and extreme storm conditions.
 In some areas plant and animal life could disappear.

 Sea levels will probably rise by 7.08 to 23.22 inches (18 to 59 cm).
 There is a confidence level above 90% that there will be more frequent warm spells, heat waves and heavy rainfall.
 There is a confidence level great than 66% that there will be an increase in droughts, tropical cyclones and extreme high tides.